yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 *Marketing should be fair and accurately reflect the project and product.*

 1. Ensure all product advertising is fair and does not mislead token purchasers.
-2. When reasonably possible, ensure promises about governance provisions made in whitepapers, blog posts and websites marketed to buyers are aligned with rules encoded in a project's smart contracts.
+2. When reasonably possible, ensure promises about governance provisions made in whitepapers, blog posts and websites marketed to token purchasers are aligned with rules encoded in a project’s smart contracts.
-3. Avoid marketing the token as a financial investment unless in full compliance with applicable laws governing securities or financial products.
+3. Avoid marketing the token as a security or financial investment unless in full compliance with applicable laws governing securities or financial products.
-4. Avoid marketing the ability of buyers to re-trade the token for passive financial profit on speculative secondary markets.
+4. Avoid marketing the ability of token purchasers to re-trade the token for passive financial profit on speculative secondary markets.

 ### Principle 9: Protecting and Empowering Consumers